(This article originally appeared in April on CMS Wire.)

-The Role of the Strategic Marketing Technologist
+The Role of the Strategic or Chief Marketing Technologist

 Digital marketing is marketing — and even in a post-pandemic world, that’s not going to change.
 Today’s B2B marketing strategies are likely to be fully executed online.
 To do that, your team needs a suite of tech tools: marketing automation systems, data analytics, robust CRMs, and more.
 In theory, these tools allow you to do more with less, reaching dozens of leads with the press of a button.

 But — and there is a but — someone needs to know how, when, and where to press the buttons that maximize results.
 And they need to know how to get results in the first place!